 It remains to be seen if there are complaints about the lamps being made by LG, and if the FCC reconsiders the ban.
 For the health and safety of anyone nearby, it is to be hoped that microwave leakage is somewhere between zero and none, as the long-term effects are unknown - there is much conjecture, but this is not the time of place for such discussions.
-However, it is unlikely that microwave energy is ever proved to be beneficial to humans or animals.
+However, it is unlikely that microwave energy will ever be shown to be beneficial to humans or animals.

 Ultimately, the overall luminous efficacy is limited by the losses in the power supply and magnetron.
 At a rough guess, we can expect the combination of these two bits of electronics will achieve an efficiency of about 50%, so if a sulphur plasma lamp is rated at 700W, only 350W of microwave energy will be available to maintain the plasma.
 I expect that this is where the high figure mentioned above came from - it's the luminous efficacy of the plasma itself, for a given microwave power output.
 Taking that figure (150lm/ Watt) and including the losses in the power supply and magnetron takes us back to an overall luminous efficacy of 75lm/ Watt, which seems to be a nice average of the various claims made.